stormpath/stormpath-documentation/source/reference.rst

   Password Reset Tokens
   ^^^^^^^^^^^^^^^^^^^^^

   This is the endpoint for Password Reset Tokens that are passed as part of the :ref:`Password Reset Flow <password-reset-flow>`.
-When you send a POST to an Application's ``/passwordResetTokens`` endpoint with a valid email address (and, optionally, accountStore information), you will receive back the Password Reset Token.
+When you send a POST to an Application's ``/passwordResetTokens`` endpoint with a valid email address (and, optionally, Account Store information), you will receive back the Password Reset Token.
 For a full description, please see the :ref:`Password Reset Flow <password-reset-flow>` section.

   **passwordResetTokens URL**